Live Strategy Session

-Join us on Wednesday, 10 March 2021 at 14:00 GMT for a webinar deciphering the secrets for success when scaling into the Middle East.
+Watch our webinar below, deciphering the secrets for success when scaling into the Middle East.

 Zain Ali is the CEO of Centuro Global and a solicitor by background.
 He has spent most of his career advising large multinational corporates and tech startups alike on protecting their IP, managing disputes, and implementing global expansion projects.